miki-hermann/agu-lix/README.md

 `<include>`  construction.
 When  the identifier  is enclosed  in <..>
 then it  is loaded from the  standard library.
 When the  identifier is enclosed in  quotation marks ".."   then it  is loaded from  the local directory.
-Neither the precedence on  symbols, nor the conjectures, is not inherited by inclusion.
+Neither the precedence on symbols, nor the conjectures, are inherited by inclusion.

 ## Form of the output